kae1dy/sort_alg/README.md

 Can process command-line arguments:

 ==========================HELP==========================
-1. -t       show execution time of sorting algorithms
+* -t       show execution time of sorting algorithms
-2. -o       activate testing sorts
+* -o       activate testing sorts.
-3. -s       show numbers of swaps and comparisons
+* -s       show numbers of swaps and comparisons.
-4. -a       original and sorted array
+* -a       original and sorted array.
-5. -N <num> creating a random array of <num> (no more than 4095) elements and sorting\
+* -N <num> creating a random array of <num> (no more than 4095) elements and sorting.
 ========================================================